 In that case, this person would burn an extra 1280 calories or about 0.37 pounds (0.16 kg) of body fat after washing cars for 5 hours.

 If this sounds like the situation you are in, you do want to keep in mind that when you stop washing cars and don’t change anything else, you slowly regain the weight.

 Muscles used when washing cars

-If that is your goal, you want to turn to resistance training exercises where you use extra weights.
+If this is your goal, you want to turn to resistance training exercises instead.

 Is car wash a good workout to burn calories?

 Washing a car by hand does burn some calories but it is not the best workout for this purpose.